It’s a question we get so very often.

 Can I fire my male partner?

 (Yes, we said it.)
-Family dynamics aside, do I have the power to fire him, and the confidence to immediately run the company successfully without him?
+Family dynamics aside, do I have the legal power to fire him, and the confidence to immediately run the company successfully without him?

 What’s my geniune motivation for pursuing this certificate?